Keegs4213/Workout-Wise/README.md

 ```

 ## Testing Strategy
-Steps taken to achieve product quality included frequent testing during the development process, I was constantly testing throughout the whole process making sure no unexpected errors occurred when changing parts of my application.
-Using different details, routes, actions etc all to ensure everything was working as expected.
-Edge cases were handled by anticipating user errors and providing appropriate error messages, leading to more efficient debugging.
+We ensured product quality through frequent testing during the development process.
+We constantly tested all aspects of the application throughout the entire process to ensure that no unexpected errors occurred when making changes.
+We handled edge cases by anticipating user errors and providing appropriate error messages, which led to more efficient debugging.

 ## Implementation
-I had to consider whether this was to a mobile-only app or a desktop + mobile application and I started with mobile-only design but decided to do both to make it more accessible, I have deployed with Vercel but obviously, in future I would have to get a domain and use a service like AWS to get to a production level
+We initially considered making this a mobile-only app but decided to support both desktop and mobile platforms to make it more accessible.
+We have deployed the application with Vercel, but in the future, we plan to acquire a domain and use a service like AWS for production-level deployment.

 ## End-to-end solution
 The software effectively meets its objectives by providing users with personalized workout plans based on their fitness goals and levels and a way to track their workouts.